sarahpicard/crm-system/README.md

-# Index CRM System
+# IndexCRM System
 ## Getting Started
-Welcome to Index CRM!
+Welcome to IndexCRM!
 This project was developed to help busy professionals track their client contact information, conversations had with clients, and daily to-do list items.

 ### Take a look at Index CRM [HERE](https://index-crm-system.herokuapp.com)